njmulsqb/njmulsqb.github.io/_posts/2024-04-17-Complete-Takeover-Firebase.md

   - Offensive Security
 author: "Najam Ul Saqib"
 comments: true
-description: "Explore real-world insights from a successful penetration test on an enterprise Active Directory environment.
-Learn how the domain controllers were compromised within just a few hours using multiple attack vectors.
-From initial recon to privilege escalation and lateral movement, this case study offers a comprehensive guide to Active Directory security weaknesses and how to fortify them."
+description: "I in a penetration test got complete access to Firebase database of a Flutter app; Firebase databases are usually linked with mobile apps so this was a unique experience for me."
 date: "2024-04-19"
 ---